2023 Best Value Precision Metal Working Undergraduate Certificate Schools in the New England Region

 Our 2023 rankings named Asnuntuck Community College the best value school in the New England Region for precision metal working students working on their undergraduate certificate.
 ACC is a small public school located in the large suburb of Enfield.

-ACC undergraduate students pay an average of $14,172 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at ACC are $14,172 a year.
 While working on their Undergraduate Certificate, precision metal working majors at ACC accumulate an average of around $5,459 in student debt.

 In addition to its best value ranking, and one of the reasons why the school is on the list, ACC is ranked #1 for overall quality for precision metal working in the New England Region .